SimonKenyonShepard/scrollFrames/README.md

 *This only works on webkit browsers, at somepoint I will change this.

+*Currently only works on touch events, again I will fix this to incorporate scroll at some stage, this is a mobile first demo.
+If you want to see on desktop try using chrome developer tools with mobile simulation turned on.

 *The positioning of your scrollFrame elements matters, the container you specify has to be the thing getting scrolled.